LeonTrii/Playground/Data Analysis/Projects from 'Data Science Lovers'/README.md

 # Data Analysis

-## All datasets are from https://www.kaggle.com/
+## The datasets are from https://www.kaggle.com/

 Cars: Spreadsheet containing numerous types of cars.